brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-25-pure-ftpd-chroot-on-debian-stretch.md

 if that fails, reboot.
 Now the users should be jailed to their $HOME. p.s.
 This assumes zero previous conf.

-unrelated, adding yourself to [systemctl group](https://medium.com/@johannes_gehrs/getting-started-with-systemd-on-debian-jessie-e024758ca63d)
+slightly related, adding yourself to [systemctl group](https://medium.com/@johannes_gehrs/getting-started-with-systemd-on-debian-jessie-e024758ca63d)

     usermod -a -G systemd-journal <your username>